polly-breed/sound-canvas/README.md

-# Interactive Canvas Music Project
+# Sound Canvas - Interactive Digital Music Score

 This is an interactive web-based application where users can draw on a canvas using six different colors.
 Each color corresponds to a unique sound sample, and the position of the drawing on the canvas affects the volume and playback timing of the sound.